 The difference?
-Following the Italian Grand Prix Williams are currently 3rd in the Constructors’ Championship (rather than finishing 9th in 2013), having overhauled Ferrari and now setting their sites on the previously all-conquering Red Bull team for 2nd place before the end of the season.
+Following the Italian Grand Prix Williams were 3rd in the Constructors’ Championship (rather than finishing 9th in 2013), having overhauled Ferrari and setting their sites on 2nd place before the end of the season.
 No blame, much gain!

-There are many examples of how teamwork impacts on results and throughout my career I have witnessed and been part of both effective and dysfunctional teams.
+There are many examples of how teamwork impacts on results and throughout we are all likely to witness and be part of both effective and dysfunctional teams at some point.
 Helping our clients turn media data into business intelligence requires more than just a good system and decent analysts.
-Only through continuous collaboration with our clients can we expect to develop a collective understanding of what matters most and how it has or might impact on the business.
+Only through continuous collaboration with our clients can we expect to develop a collective understanding of what matters most and how it might impact on the business.

 Much like a Formula1™ race car, without an effective team, intelligent media monitoring doesn’t stand a chance.